Marriage and credit scores: What you need to know

 You’re getting married.
-It’s romantic!
-It’s exciting!
-It’s…sometimes overwhelming.
+It’s romantic.
+It’s exciting.
+It’s sometimes overwhelming.
 With so much to plan and do, you might not have thought about how marriage affects your finances.
 For example, what happens to your credit?
-Does your spouse’s credit affect yours?
-And are you responsible for each other’s debt?

 How does marriage affect credit?

-Anytime you apply for credit together, you could trigger a hard inquiry on both your credit reports.
-That might temporarily lower your credit scores.
+Anytime you apply for credit together, you could trigger a hard inquiry on both your credit reports, which can temporarily lower your credit scores.

 You’ll also both be responsible for the activity on your joint credit accounts.
-If you use your credit cards responsibly, for example, you could both improve your scores.
-But your scores could drop if either of you are late with payments on a joint credit card.
+If you use your credit cards responsibly, you could both improve your scores.
+But your scores could drop if either of you are late with payments on a joint credit card account, for example.

 What if one spouse has bad credit?

-Marrying someone with bad credit may not automatically hurt your credit score.
+Marrying someone with bad credit doesn’t automatically hurt your credit score.
 But your spouse’s bad credit could affect you after you get married.

 When you apply for credit together, lenders could look at both your and your spouse’s credit scores.
 Your spouse’s bad credit might stop you from getting the best interest rate.
 Or your application might even be denied.